rcos/rcos-handbook/docs/grading/rubric.md

 | **D** | Makes few status updates of little to no value and does not contribute to other forms of documentation.                                                                                                                                            |
 | **F** | Makes no status updates and contributes no effort toward documenting the project.
 Project does not have a meaningful README or license.                                                                                                            |

-## 15% - Presentations and Outreach
+## 15% - Presentations

-External outreach is especially critical on projects with no formal management structure.
 You need to develop the ability to represent yourself, your project and RCOS.
-Presentations and outreach are critical to this learning goal.
+Presentations like the Final Presentation are critical to this learning goal.

 ?> View the specific guidelines for Presentations [here](grading/presentations).